 https://www.nhc.noaa.gov

-The VoIP Hurricane Net Management Team will continue to monitor all developments in the Tropics.
+The VoIP Hurricane Net Management Team will closely monitor the progress of Milton and any other systems threatening land in the Atlantic Tropics.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.